byte4RR4Y/xitecos/README.md

 -It asks automaticly for setting up WIFI connection

 -It asks if you wish to install a Desktop-environment
-    with programs preinstalled
+    with or without programs preinstalled
-    or without programms preinstalled if you want to setup everything on your own
+      if you want to setup everything on your own

 # THE FOLLOWING DESKTOPS ARE SUPPORTED: